Select Page

 Key Takeaways

-• Accrual-based accounting is non-negotiable in commercial real estate.
+• In fact, accrual-based accounting is non-negotiable in commercial real estate.
 It gives the most accurate picture of a property’s financial health.

 • Your accounting partner should understand real estate, not just numbers.
 That’s the difference between reactive reporting and proactive financial strategy.